hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/testing.md

 ## Unit Tests

 Unit testing is currently only supported for Typescript with jest.
 We generate all files necessary to run jest when you run `cdktf init` so that you can start writing tests right away.
 If you want to add jest to an existing project, please [follow their guide](https://jestjs.io/docs/getting-started).
-Once done you need to add these lines in a [setup file](https://jestjs.io/docs/configuration#setupfiles-array):
+Once done you need to add these lines in a [setup file after env](https://jestjs.io/docs/configuration#setupfilesafterenv-array) (you can configure this via the `setupFilesAfterEnv` key in your jest configuration, it takes an array of file paths as input):

 ```js
 const cdktf = require("cdktf");